Last updated on September 3rd, 2019

 |Question and Answer Site||Similar to a forum but there is more emphasis on answering an original question maybe put forward by someone who is new to a particular topic like say photography or maybe a more technical question by someone trying to find some specific help.||www.answers.com|

-Search the Tickemaster or Eventbrite website and check out events that are occurring next month.
+Search the Tickemaster or Eventbrite website and check out events that are occurring next month in your local area.

 Identify training needs to progress with your career or hobby and search an online course provider like Udemy.com for suitable online courses to do.